-Incentive-based regulation can be characterised by the use of financial awards and penalties to achieve the desired goals (efficient cost base), whereby the regulated company is allowed some discretion in how to achieve them.
-Most countries surveyed for this report use incentive-based regulation in the form of a mixture of a cap regulation (revenue or price) and a guaranteed rate of return.
-Furthermore, the survey reveals that a majority of the regulators require the cost saving mainly on the OPEX side, independent of the type of energy (gas/electricity) or the market layer (TSO/DSO).
+Incentive-based regulation can be characterised by the use of financial awards and penalties to achieve the desired goals (an efficient cost base), whereby the regulated company is allowed some discretion in how to achieve them.
+Most countries surveyed for this report use incentive-based regulation in the form of a mixture of cap regulation (revenue or price) and a guaranteed rate of return.
+Furthermore, the survey reveals that a majority of the regulators require cost savings mainly on the operational expenditure (OPEX) side, independent of the type of energy (gas/electricity) or the market player (Transmission System Operator (TSO) or Distribution System Operator (DSO)).

-4 Calculation of the Rate of Return
+4 Calculation of the rate of return